SuxinL/Notes/phylosophy/learning/main.md

 Remember that
 - There are no perfect solutions.
-- As long as our knowledge has helped us solve problems, it has values.
-It at that time helped us to build our current platform.
+- As long as our outdated knowledge has helped us solve problems, it has values.
+It at that time helped us to build our current platform where we improve technologies to continue the iterative progress.

 ### The Main Structure

 It is the usual case that the main structure is stable and only the implementation of a specific component improves.
 And the main structure only takes a small portion of our mind load compared to the whole knowledge.

-**Maintaining the main structure in memory enables us to reuse it quickly for later applications.** Catch and memorize the main structure, and backup it with documentation.
+The main structure only takes a small portion of our mind load compared to the whole knowledge. **Maintaining the main structure in memory enables us to reuse it quickly for later applications.** Catch and memorize the main structure, and back up it with documentation.

 #### Stereotype